-Our orthodontists in British Columbia and Alberta are frequently asked if an overbite can be corrected with Invisalign Clear Aligners.
+Our orthodontists in British Columbia are frequently asked if an overbite can be corrected with Invisalign Clear Aligners.
 Yes, but first, let's define an overbite, why it should be corrected, and what the procedure entails.

 When your upper front teeth overlap your lower front teeth, this is referred to as an overbite.
 While most people have some degree of overbite (where the upper teeth extend beyond the bottom teeth by two to four millimetres), it becomes an issue when it causes problems such as tooth wear or jaw pain.

 This occurs when the normal range of 2 to 4 mm is increased to 4 to 6 mm or greater, at which point the condition requires correction.
 You may hear your dentist refer to overbites in percentage terms.
 A range of 5% to 25% is optimal.

 An overbite's vertical nature distinguishes it from an overjet, which is horizontal and causes the upper teeth to protrude at an angle past the bottom teeth.
 However, there is no angle with an overbite because the upper teeth remain straight or downward.

 How to Fix an Overbite

 When the upper teeth come down over the bottom teeth significantly, this condition should be treated to prevent cracking, excessive wear or chips in teeth.

 The most common cause of overbites is that the lower jaw is slightly smaller than the upper jaw, which causes the lower teeth to rest behind the upper teeth and gradually move downward as your teeth wear.
 You'll notice that your upper teeth show more gum than your lower teeth, and your upper front teeth are slightly lower than the teeth adjacent to them (canines, or upper side teeth).

 Overbites can occur if a patient has a tongue-thrusting habit or was allowed to suck on an object for an extended period as a child - most commonly a thumb or pacifier.